RobertaBtt/PythonCleanArchitecture/README.md

 Behaviour of our Application should come first:
 --What the system does ? --> Move objects in an area.

-I write test to mirror the language of the Domain experts, the Busniess side:
+I write test to mirror the language of the Domain experts, the Business side:
 - set the Area
 - deploy a robot/mower
 - give to the robot/mower initial position and orientation